oracle/graal/docs/tools/insight/Insight-Manual.md

 insight.on('close', dumpHotness);
 ```

-The `map` is a global variable visible for the whole Insight script that allows the code to share data between the `insight.on('enter')` function and the `dumpHotness` function.
+The `map` is a global variable visible for the whole Insight script that enables the code to share data between the `insight.on('enter')` function and the `dumpHotness` function.
-The latter is executed when the `node` process execution is over (registered via `insight.on('close', dumpHotness)`.
+The latter is executed when the `node` process execution is over (registered via `insight.on('close', dumpHotness)`).
-Invoke the program:
+Run the program:

 ```bash
 ./bin/node --js.print --experimental-options --insight=function-hotness-tracing.js -e "print('The result: ' + 6 * 7)"